Dairy-Free Hot Cocoa Mix (Homemade)

 An Easy DIY Gift

-This hot cocoa mix makes the perfect useful and practical DIY holiday gift for friends, teachers or neighbors this holiday season!
-It is also great to share with others who have a milk allergy.
-You can pack in a mason jar with a ribbon or I used old Bonne Maman jelly jars with a twine bow and fresh greenery and berries from my yard.
-It’s so easy and affordable.
+This delightful hot cocoa mix serves as an ideal and thoughtful do-it-yourself holiday gift for friends, teachers, or neighbors this festive season!
+It’s especially wonderful for sharing with those who have a milk allergy.
+You can elegantly package it in a mason jar adorned with a festive ribbon.
+Personally, I opted for repurposing a Bonne Maman jelly jars, tying them with twine bows, and adding a touch of fresh greenery and berries from my yard.
+Not only is it a breeze to assemble, but it’s also a budget-friendly option for spreading holiday cheer.

 How long can this hot cocoa mix be stored?